 BECU’s routing number WA or Washington uses the same routing number as that for the Seattle Branch.
 This credit union is basically using the same routing number for all their branches.
 The only difference is that you will be required to provide your checking or savings account number along with the ABA/routing number, unlike Wells Fargo routing number, Commerce bank routing number, Chase routing number, HSBC routing number, UCCU routing number, or MACU routing number.

 Meanwhile, BECU’s routing number is the only routing number that can be used with wired and ACH transactions.
 Unlike other banks and credit unions, they used a different set of nine digits routing numbers.

-NOTE: For a different bank accounts, check out the list for Suntrust routing number, US Bank routing number, PNC routing numbers, Ally Bank routing number, UFCU routing number, Navy Federal routing number, BBT routing number, Schwab routing number, Citibank routing numbers, and USAA routing number.
+Like Suntrust routing number, US Bank routing number, Ally Bank routing number, other banks also have their respective routing numbers for wire transfer services including UFCU routing number, Navy Federal routing number, BBT routing number, Schwab routing number, Citibank routing numbers, and USAA routing number.

 How to Find BECU Routing Number?